marisks/blog/src/documents/posts/2014-03-28-episerver-writing-dojo-widget.html.md

 - expand child widgets
 - startup() method called

-Extensibility points are these for methods:
+There are several methods which you might want to use to extend the widget.
+Extensibility points are these methods:
-- _postMixinProperties_: it is called after the properties have been initialized.
+- _postMixinProperties_ - it is called after the properties have been initialized.
 Override default properties or add custom properties in this method.
-- _buildRendering_: it gets the template and fills in the details.
+- _buildRendering_ - it gets the template and fills in the details.
 Usually you will not need to override this method.
 Default implementation is provided by [dijit._Templated](https://dojotoolkit.org/reference-guide/1.9/dijit/_Templated.html#dijit-templated).
 If you want to handle rendering yourself, then override this method.
-- _postCreate_: this is the main extensibility point.
-Widget has been rendered, but not it's child widgets and [containerNode](https://dojotoolkit.org/documentation/tutorials/1.7/templated/#containerNode).
-You can set custom attributes, access _this.domNode_ (reference to parent node of the widget itself) and maipulate it here.
+- _postCreate_ - this is the main extensibility point.
+Widget has been rendered, but not it's child widgets and not [containerNode](https://dojotoolkit.org/documentation/tutorials/1.7/templated/#containerNode).
+You can set custom attributes, access _this.domNode_ (reference to parent node of the widget itself) and manipulate with it in this method.
-- _startup_: this is called when widget and all child widgets have been created.
+- _startup_ - this is called when widget and all child widgets have been created.
 This is the place where to access child widgets.

 For more information on widget lifetime see these articles:
 - [Understanding _Widget](http://dojotoolkit.org/documentation/tutorials/1.6/understanding_widget/)